-WDC will distribute 80.1% of Spinco common stock owned by WDC, which will be 80.1% of Spinco's common stock outstanding immediately prior to the distribution.
-Based on the approximately 346 million shares of WDC common stock outstanding on September 27, 2024, and applying the distribution ratio for each share of WDC common stock, WDC will distribute an aggregate of approximately 115 million shares of Spinco common stock to WDC stockholders who hold WDC common stock as of the record date for the distribution.
+WDC will distribute 80.01% of Spinco common stock owned by WDC, which will be 80.01% of Spinco's common stock outstanding immediately prior to the distribution.
+Based on the approximately [●] shares of WDC common stock outstanding on [●], and applying the distribution ratio for each share of WDC common stock, WDC will distribute an aggregate of approximately [●] shares of Spinco common stock to WDC stockholders who hold WDC common stock as of the record date for the distribution.
 The number of shares that WDC will distribute to its stockholders will be reduced to the extent that cash payments are to be made in lieu of the issuance of fractional shares of Spinco common stock, as described below.
-Following the distribution, WDC will dispose of all of the Spinco common stock that it retains after the distribution through one or more subsequent exchanges of Spinco common stock for WDC debt held by WDC creditors and/or through distributions of Spinco common stock to WDC stockholders as dividends or in exchange for outstanding shares of WDC common stock, in each case during the 12-month period following the distribution.
+Following the distribution, WDC intends to dispose of all of the Spinco common stock that it retains after the distribution through one or more subsequent exchanges of Spinco common stock for WDC debt held by WDC creditors and/or through distributions of Spinco common stock to WDC stockholders as dividends or in exchange for outstanding shares of WDC common stock, in each case during the 12-month period following the distribution.